 The altitude of the bird above the ground must be accurately known for the processing of the electromagnetic data and to generate a digital terrain model.
 A laser altimeter (Table 8) inside the bird provides this altitude with a precision of ± 0.2 m.
-A further advantage of the laser altimeter, in addition to its precision, is the focused laser beam, which when above a forest often allows the distance to the surface to be determined and not only to the treetops, as it is the case with the radar altimeter.
+A further advantage of the laser altimeter, in addition to its precision, is the focused laser beam allowing, compared to the radar altimeter, mostly better measurements of the true distance to the surface as it is less affected by the tree canopy.